If Redux would have midi out then classic daw plus it can be alternative to renoise but not now.

 Ok just had a very quick play around with FL in renoise.
 To get around the play issue I mapped the renoise transport to a couple of keys on my MIDI keyboard.
 If I was going to turn this into a setup I could see buying a small MIDI device with a few buttons just for this --(as a side note to self maybe this can be incorperated into thalamus` Bitwig/bidule suggestion a few posts up).

-As a workflow I think I could live with that, where obviously the host transport has to support transport MIDI mapping.
+I could live with that, where obviously the host transport has to support transport MIDI mapping.
 In fact I could see it having its uses, or at least not getting in the way; working on the content inside rns_VST is like having it soloed in the host, You want to hear the whole lot together or record, then use your midi controller to start and stop: As renoise is pattern based, it is likely you`d be working in a looped area anyway so the host transport would surely not be too far away.
 Obviously as with all workflows this would need testing, but at least there is an avenue there to discuss/ think about?

 ***brainstorming: Could there be a hackaround where you could MIDI map transport controls to a renoise VST? so pressing play in Rns_VST sends MIDI to hosts transport?

-The other main issue with the FL is the lack of Always on top with the main FL window.
+with the main FL window.
 This seems to be a choice as the main window is opened as a sub window of the initial VST window .
 However with energyXT the sub windows remain on top of the host window.
 I`d prefer it if the FL window did the same.

 ***further brainstorming: Could a renoise VST even control rewire stuff.
-(I think I know what your respone will be to this hackaround :slight_smile: but could it work? at least in theory…)
+(I think I know what your respone will be to this hackaround but could it work? at least in theory…)

 This thread: